mobizt/Firebase-ESP8266/src/README.md

 param **`arr`** - The FirebaseJsonArray object.

-return - **`Boolean`** type status indicates the success of operation.
+return - **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

 Call [FirebaseData object].jsonArray will return pointer to FirebaseJsonArray object contains array payload returned from server, get the array payload using FirebaseJsonArray *arr = firebaseData.jsonArray();